CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

 The `transform` column is a transformation to apply to a value as it is loaded into the partition.
 The transformation has it's own flow that is a lot like the pipeline, but for columns instead of entire rows.
 These transformation are handled by the CastColumns pipe and are run by a generate python file, which is stored in the bundle build directory.
 You can view this code at: :file:`$(bambry info -b)/code/casters/farmers_markets.py`.

-WHen we generated the source and destination schemas for the `farmers_market` file, Ambry notices that the `zip` and `season2date` columns are mostly one type, but have some strings too.
+When we generated the source and destination schemas for the `farmers_market` file, Ambry notices that the `zip` and `season2date` columns are mostly one type, but have some strings too.
 So, while the other columns have a simple datatype, those two have an `OrCode` type.
 These are special data types that will try to parse a value to particular type, and if the parsing fails, will store the value as a string.
 This value can be retrieved later, in the `code` column.

 So, most of the time, `zip` is an integer.
 When it is not, the `zip` column will hold a NULL, but the `code` property will be set.
 Then, the transform for the `zip_code` column will pull out that code.
 The pipe character '|' seperates stages in the transform, with two of them meaning that the code is extracted after the first round of transforms has been run.
 The code value is set on the first stage, then it can be retrieved in the second round.